Clymer, Musser & Sarno, P.C., has provided a solid criminal defense for Central Pennsylvania residents for more than 15 years.

 A retail theft can result in probation, prison time, fines, loss of employment, loss of license (in certain fields), and a potential impediment to finding employment in the future.

 First-time offenders may be accepted into programs depending on negotiations.
-Our attorneys have been successful in getting first time offenders into programs at the Magisterial District Court level, which require community service for the charge to be dismissed.
+Our criminal defense attorneys have been successful in getting first time offenders into programs at the Magisterial District Court level, which require community service for the charge to be dismissed.
 Sometimes, based on the severity of the crime, our attorneys have been able to get first time offenders into programs like ARD.

 Repeat retail theft offenders face higher penalties and gradings.
 While first-time offenders might be charged with a summary offense, repeat offenders start with a misdemeanor charge no matter the value of the item(s) stolen.
 For the third offense, even if the item stolen was a pack of gum, the offender will be charged with a felony offense.
 Therefore, it is imperative that you seek legal representation as soon as possible to put together the best defense possible.